CompCogNeuro/sims/ch9/sg/README.md

 # Nature of Representations

-Having seen that the network behaves reasonably (if not perfectly), we can explore the nature of its internal representations to get a sense of how it works.
+Having seen that the network behaves reasonably (if not perfectly), we can explore the nature of its internal representations (in the Gestalt layer) to get a sense of how it works.

-* Press ProbeClust on the overall control panel.
+* Select the `NounProbeClustPlot` tab, and press `ProbeAll` in the toolbar.

-After a short delay, the cluster plot for the unambiguous nouns will show up, followed by the cluster plot for a set of probe sentences (see data/InputData/ProbeSentences data table for these).
-These sentences systematically vary the agents, patients, and verbs to reveal how these are represented.
+After a short delay, the cluster plot for the nouns will show up.
+This cluster plot shows some sensible pairings of words such as "schoolgirl" and "daintiness" and "crackers" and "jelly".
+However, these results are limited because the words were just presented outside of any sentence context, which the model never experienced.

-* Click the NounEncodeCluster first.

-This cluster plot shows very sensible similarity relationships among the encoding representation of the inputs.

-* Click the ProbeSentCluster tab to see the sentence probe cluster plot.
+* Click the `SentProbeClustPlot` tab to see the sentence probe cluster plot -- you will need to hit the `Update` button a couple of times within that view to get it to render properly.

+These probe sentences systematically vary the agents, verbs, and patients to reveal how the Gestalt layer encodes these factors.
+Agents: `bu` = busdriver, `te` = teacher, `pi` = pitcher, `sc` = schoolgirl; Verbs: `dr` = drank, `st` = stirred, `at` = ate; Patients: `ic` = icedtea, `ko` = koolaid, `so` = soup,  `st` = steak.

-This cluster plot shows that the sentences are first clustered together according to verb (not perfectly, but most of the ate (at) cases are in one big cluster, and drink (dr) and stir (st) are in separate clusters, with just a few "outlier" cases at the top), and then by patient, and then by agent within that.
-Furthermore, across the different patients, there appears to be the same similarity structure for the agents.
+This cluster plot shows that the sentences are first clustered together according to verb, and when the verb is the same (ate), the patient (soup vs. steak) breaks apart the clusters.
+Within each verb cluster, the grouping of the agents also is organized systematically -- busdriver and schoolgirl are the most different and they never group, whereas busdriver, teacher and pitcher, schoolgirl are most typically related.
 Thus, we can see that the gestalt representation encodes information in a systematic fashion, as we would expect from the network's behavior.

 > **Question 9.12:** Does this cluster structure reflect purely syntactic information, purely semantic information, or a combination of both types of information?
 Try to articulate in your own words why this kind of representation would be useful for processing language.